Lenders cull sub 4% mortgage rate deals on inflation concerns

 Why are mortgage rates rising?

-Industry experts claim the increases may be due to the rise in mortgage applications, which stretch resources at banks dealing with the flow of new customers wanting loans.
+Some industry analysts claim the increases on the very cheapest mortgages may be due to the rise in mortgage applications, which stretch resources at banks dealing with the flow of new customers wanting loans.

 “These influxes often stretch service levels, prompting rapid rate changes to manage demand effectively.”